tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 original = 2; // Uncaught TypeError: Assignment to constant variable.
 ```

-You may have been particularly keen and thought of this, but it seems this is a very common
+Some may have been particularly keen and thought of this, but it seems this is a very common
 misconception.
 We see the assignment of `const` to the variable `original`, which is the array
 `[1, 2]`.
 This variable does correctly behave as a `const`, as seen in the last line of the code
 snippet, not allowing itself to change its original value.
 We see that the array itself has its
 values manipulated though.
 Understanding the the value of the array is actually its memory
 address is the key in this puzzle.
 Since the original memory address is not changing, the value
 is indeed constant.
-Since we manipulate something in a memory address, all references reflect
+Since we manipulated something in a memory address, all references reflect
 what is currently stored in this address.

 What we may have intended with all of this is to get an actual copy of what is stored at the memory